Who wouldn’t want to enjoy crunchy and delicious French Toast for a comforting breakfast?

 Seasoning

 French Toast is always better with seasoning.
-In this recipe, I suggest using granulated sugar, vanilla extract, cinnamon, and sea salt.

 Sugar helps with the browning and sweetening of the bread, while vanilla extract is good for giving a more refined flavor.
 Cinnamon and sea salt are simple seasonings that can add a diverse flavor to French Toast.